 In the past, black cats have been portrayed negatively in literary works and suffered from prejudice and ignorance, so many attribute their low adoption rate to this lasting stigma.
-However, it has also been speculated that with their dark coats, black cats may fade into the background in their shelter cages or not be as noticeable in photographs, and thus be less likely to attract attention than their more colourful counterparts.
+To make matters worse, because they have dark coats, black cats may also be less noticeable in photographs, and thus be less likely to attract attention than their more colourful counterparts.

 Reasons to Adopt a Black Cat

 While many experts assert that fur colour has no effect on personality, in Animals Make Us Human, author Temple Grandin notes that a number of studies have found that black cats are more likely to be laid back and friendly than those of other coat colours studied.
 Of course, this won’t apply to all cats.
 Feline personalities are variable, and life experience also plays a role.
 But it’s worth noting that no study has ever found black cats to have more negative traits than those of other coat colours.

 It’s All About the Cats, Inc., an organization dedicated to rescuing, fostering, and adopting out homeless cats and kittens, lists 10 reasons to adopt black cats, including: